Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

           sampler_parameters:
             min_value: 4.0
             max_value: 7.0
-    - MyLastLesson:
+      - name: MyLastLesson
         value: 8.0
 ```

 Note that this curriculum __only__ applies to `my_environment_parameter`.
 The `curriculum` section
 contains a list of `Lessons`.
 In the example, the lessons are named `MyFirstLesson`, `MySecondLesson`
 and `MyLastLesson`.
-Each `Lesson` has two types of fields :
+Each `Lesson` has 3 fields :

+ - `name` which is a user defined name for the lesson (The name of the lesson will be displayed in
+ the console when the lesson changes)
  - `completion_criteria` which determines what needs to happen in the simulation before the lesson
  can be considered complete.
 When that condition is met, the curriculum moves on to the next
  `Lesson`.
 Note that you do not need to specify a `completion_criteria` for the last `Lesson`